crd/popclip-extension-google-calendar-chatgpt-assisted/README.md

 1. Visit [OpenAI API](https://platform.openai.com/signup) and sign up to receive an API key.
 2. After obtaining the key, access the PopClip extension's preferences by clicking on the PopClip menu bar item, selecting the extension, and then entering the API key in the provided field.

-Note: This extension uses the ChatGPT API, which is independent of the web user interface version of ChatGPT.
+Note: This extension uses the ChatGPT API, which is independent of the web user interface version of ChatGPT and billing is handled separately.

 ## Usage